rohsins/ListOfProjects/ListOfProjects.md

 * Collaborated with hardware, firmware, and QA teams to align enclosure design with system requirements and manufacturability.

 ### Enclosure Design for Temperature Controlled Ventilation
+* Designed enclosure for Temperataure Controlled Ventilation hardware.
+* It has a cutouts for 3 buttons, display, 2 temperature sensor and AC input and output connectors.
+* It has a flange to mount it on a wall.

 ### Enclosure Design for LoRa Remote Terminal Unit